ChalmersGU-data-structure-courses/dsabook/src/markdown/11-search-trees/03-AVL-tree.md

 Rebalancing one single node is constant time.
 It involves one or two rotations, and a rotation is constant time.
 Therefore, rebalancing a tree after insertion or deletion is logarithmic, $O(\log(n))$.

 In fact, rebalancing after addition is constant time, because the tree will always be balanced after the first rebalancing.
-But this doesn’t change the complexity of addition, because it is logarithmic to find the insertion point.
+But this doesn't change the complexity of addition, because it is logarithmic to find the insertion point.

 In summary, we have come up with our first *efficient* general-purpose data structure for sets and maps.
 This is also one of the most common ones in practice, and very easy to implement.

 #### Implementing AVL tree nodes

 The only thing we have to change, compared to BST nodes, is that we need to store the balance for each node.
-This extra variable have the only possible values +1, 0 and –1:
+This extra variable have the only possible values +1, 0 and --1:

 ```
 class AVLNode: